Eliza Winston

-Eliza Winston (1830–?) was an enslaved American from Mississippi who was freed from her owners while with them on vacation in Minnesota, a free state.
+Eliza Winston (c.
+1830–?) was an enslaved American from Mississippi who was freed from her owners while with them on vacation in Minnesota, a free state.
 She received a hearing in court via a Freedom suit, where she said she and her late husband had purchased her freedom from a previous owner, but it was not honored.
 She was freed from her Mississippi owners and possibly aided in getting to Canada, but no definitive account exists for her life afterwards.